annakelemen/annakelemen.github.io/posts/coffee-corner.md

-# Preparing coffee with the Lelit PL41EM espresso machine
+# Coffee corner with the Lelit PL41EM

 ## 2024/04/20

 *Preparing an espresso*

 Pressure and resistance are key to good espresso.
 Higher pressure speeds up extraction and pulls more oils and flavors from the coffee, creating a richer, more intense cup.
 Lower pressure slows extraction and can lead to under-extracted, sour flavors if not properly balanced.
 A finer grind increases resistance, building pressure and extracting a richer shot.
 A coarser grind lowers resistance, causing water to flow too quickly and under-extract the coffee.
 Tamping also affects resistance and should be consistent.

 1. Check the water tank to ensure it has enough water.
 2. Place the coffee cup on top of the machine to warm up.